Bentley Continental Flying Spur saloon

 "The luxurious Bentley Continental Flying Spur is more about being driven, but it's plenty of fun from the driver's seat too."

-The Bentley Continental Flying Spur saloon blends the best of luxury and performance into a car that will undoubtedly attract attention wherever it goes.
-The 6.0-litre engine in the W12 model makes the car one of the most powerful Bentleys available, while a very generous list of practical features also makes the driving experience incredibly comfortable.
+The Bentley Continental Flying Spur saloon blends the best of luxury and performance into a car that'll undoubtedly attract attention wherever it goes.
+The 6.0-litre engine in the W12 model makes it one of the most powerful Bentleys available, while a very generous list of practical features also makes the driving experience incredibly comfortable.

 MPG, running costs & CO2